-Once you get past the inspection period and you get cold feet, it’s not as easy.
+Once you get past this due diligence timeframe and you get cold feet, it’s not as easy.
 You will immediately forfeit your deposit.
 Not only do you lose that money, but you can be sued for 10% of the purchase price or for specific performance.
 What’s that mean?
 The sellers can sue you to try and force you to buy their house.

-As your agent, we will discuss everything so you don’t get yourself in a pickle.
+As your New Orleans real estate agent, we will discuss everything so you don’t get yourself in a pickle.

 What?!
 You *now* decide you don’t want to sell this house and you’re under contract already?!

 Welp.
 You don’t have a lot of options.

 If you’re still in the inspection period, you can refuse to do any repairs or price drops that the buyer asks for.
 But, if they chose to move forward with buying the home, you then have to officially cancel the contract.